Michael Monroe: Early life

-Michael Monroe was born Matti "Makke" Fagerholm on 17 June 1962.
-He is a Swedish-speaking Finn.
-His father, Pentti Fagerholm (1935–2015), was a very well-known Finnish radio personality and reporter.
-Monroe states in the Hanoi Rocks autobiography All Those Wasted Years that one of the first times he was exposed to rock n' roll was when he saw Black Sabbath's 1970 Paris performance on television.
-Some other favourite bands of Monroe's at the time included Alice Cooper, The New York Dolls, Led Zeppelin, Creedence Clearwater Revival, and Little Richard.
-From 1976 to 1979, Monroe played in a band called Madness.
-During this time, while rehearsing in a basement of a church in Töölö, Monroe met guitarist Andy McCoy (then known as Antti Hulkko); McCoy's band, Briard, was also rehearsing there at the time.
+Monroe was born Matti "Makke" Fagerholm on 17 June 1962.
+His father Pentti Fagerholm (1935–2015) was a well-known Finnish radio personality and reporter.

+Monroe has said that one of the first times he was exposed to rock and roll was when he saw Black Sabbath's 1970 Paris performance on television.
+Other favourite bands of his at the time included Alice Cooper, The New York Dolls, Led Zeppelin, Creedence Clearwater Revival, and Little Richard.

-Later, Monroe and McCoy played together for a short time in a band called Bolin.
-Monroe then went on to play saxophone in Maukka Perusjätkä's band, where he also met guitarist Nasty Suicide.
-Monroe auditioned as a bassist for Pelle Miljoona Oy, but even though the audition went well, they chose bassist Sami Yaffa.
+From 1976 to 1979 Monroe played in a band called Madness.
+While rehearsing with Madness in the basement of a church in Töölö, Monroe met guitarist Andy McCoy – then known as Antti Hulkko – whose band Briard was also rehearsing there at the time.
+Later, Monroe and McCoy briefly played together in a band called Bolin before Monroe went on to play saxophone in Maukka Perusjätkä's band, where he met guitarist Nasty Suicide.